Franklinliu/SpCon-Artifact/README.md

 ### Quick Start

-To get started quickly, one may simply use the public docker image prepared for this artifact evalution.
+To get started quickly, one may simply use the public docker image prepared for this artifact evaluation.
 Just pull the docker image from dockerhub (`liuyedocker/spcon-artifact`) and start a docker container to execute an example task.
 Run the following commands and it takes less than two minutes to finish.